IELTS General Writing Task 1: Types of Letters

-- informal letter (also known as personal letter)
+- informal letter (also known as a personal letter)

-Here you will learn how to identify the type of letter you are asked to write and what beginnings-endings and tone of letter you should use.
+Here you will learn how to identify the type of letter you need to write and what beginnings-endings and tone of letter you should use.
 You'll also see relevant sample letters under each type.

-Before you start writing, it is essential that you fully understand which type of letter you must write.
+Before you start writing, it is essential that you fully understand which type of letter you have to write.

-To outline the main differences between formal, semi-formal and informal letter and also help you decide which letter style you should use, see the following table:
+To outline the main differences between formal, semi-formal and informal letters and also help you decide which letter style you should use, see the following table:

-Formal letter is usually written when you need to write to a company or organisation where you don't know the person to who you are writing to.
-For example, a bank, foreign university.
+A formal letter is when you need to write to a company or organisation where you don't know the person to who you are writing.
+For example, a bank or a foreign university.

 See a formal letter sample: Request Letter

-Semi-formal letter is usually written to someone that you know by name and with whom you have a business or professional relationship.
-So someone you know, but he/she is not a close friend.
-For example: teacher, trainer, neighbour, landlord, manager, work colleague etc.
+A semi-formal letter is when you write to someone you know by name and with whom you have a business or professional relationship.
+So someone you know, but they are not a close friend with you.
+For example, a teacher, trainer, neighbour, landlord, manager, work colleague etc.

 The surname should be used when addressing them.
 The topic of the letter will be more on the formal side as it is usually focused on a problem to solve.

-Common semi-formal letters are: invitations, explanations, informative letter (all these could be personal as well).
+Common semi-formal letters are invitations, explanations, informative letters (all the letters can also be personal).

 See a semi-formal letter sample: Complaint Letter

-Informal letter is usually written to a friend or a family member or someone you know personally about personal situation.
+An informal letter is when you write to a friend, family member or someone you know personally, and you write about a personal situation.

-Common personal letters are: invitations, explanations, informative letter, apology (all these could be semi-formal as well).
+Common personal letters are invitations, explanations, informative letters, apology (all these letters can be semi-formal as well).